Customer Data-Driven Methodologies

 Understanding the basics of customer data-driven methodologies

-What are Customer Data-Driven Methodologies?
+What is Customer Data-Driven Methodology?

 Benefits of implementing customer data-driven methodologies